Czerw0/Space_titanic_predictions/README.md

 ## Data Source

-The training and test data are assumed to be downloaded from Kaggle's Space Titanic competition (or a similar platform).
+The training and test data are downloaded from Kaggle' website.
 Due to file size constraints and best practices, the data files are *not* stored directly in this repository.
 Instead, the code reads the data directly from the raw github URLs.

 ## Dependencies